Gargždai: History

-International relations
+Economy

-In 2015 the development of Gargzdai Industrial Park (GIP) started to take place.
+In 2015 the development of Gargždai Industrial Park (GIP) started to take place.
 It is located on the city boundary, in Gamyklos street.
 Both industrial and commercial purpose land with a total area of 9.3 ha is offered to foreign and domestic investors.
-It is expected that the new industrial park will attract foreign investments, create new job vacancies for the unemployed in the region and proclaim the city of Gargzdai in other countries.
+It is expected that the new industrial park will attract foreign investments, create new job vacancies for the unemployed in the region and proclaim the city of Gargždai in other countries.

 Industry

 Established in 1993 and now located in Gargždai, Mars Lietuva is one of the biggest Mars Incorporated plants in Europe.
 With around 800 Associates, "Mars Lietuva" produces more than 85 000 tones of over 400 different recipe varieties and formats of pet food annually, which is mainly exported to over 30 European countries.